Karmaticow/ctf/README.md

-# snowbird91 CTF Hub
+# .butteredtoast CTF Hub

-Personal Jekyll site for my security projects, CTF write-ups, and notes.
-The design is a neon, hacker-inspired skin on top of the Serial Programmer theme, with dark/light modes and accent neon highlights.
+Jekyll site for security projects, CTF write-ups, and notes.
+The design is a recolor of snowbird's.

 ## Structure